 Employment discrimination is the practice of unfairly treating a person or group of people differently from other people or groups of other people at work, because of their membership in a legally protected category such as race, sex, age, or religion.
 Each state has passed laws and rules to protect your workplace rights: this page covers Pennsylvania employment discrimination.
 The purpose of the Pennsylvania Human Relations Act is to protect workers in Pennsylvania from unlawful discrimination in employment.
 Read below to learn more about Pennsylvania employment law and how the law protects you.

 1. What kinds of discrimination are against state law in Pennsylvania?

-The Pennsylvania Human Relations Act makes it illegal for an employer to discriminate on the basis of race, color, religion, ancestry, age (40 and above), sex, national origin, non-job related disability, known association with a disabled individual, possession of a diploma based on passing a general education development (GED) test, or willingness or refusal to participate in abortion or sterilization.
+The Pennsylvania Human Relations Act makes it illegal for an employer to discriminate on the basis of race, color, creed, religion, ancestry, age (40 and above), sex, national origin, non-job related disability, known association with a disabled individual, possession of a diploma based on passing a general education development (GED) test, or willingness or refusal to participate in abortion or sterilization.

 2. How do I file a discrimination claim in Pennsylvania?

 A discrimination claim can be filed either with the state administrative agency, the Pennsylvania Human Relations Commission (PHRC) or the federal administrative agency, the Equal Employment Opportunity Commission (EEOC).
 The two agencies have what is called a “work-sharing agreement,” which means that the agencies cooperate with each other to process claims.
 Filing a claim with both agencies is unnecessary, as long as you indicate to one of the agencies that you want it to “cross-file” the claim with the other agency.